Code-Institute-Submissions/Milestone_4_cookbook/README.md

 #### Imported into Collection

-<p> Through the pprint function, the data is inputed into the collection fields <p>
+<p> Through the pprint function, the data is inputted into the collection fields <p>

 ```
 pprint(recipe)